 Like the lesser Tonberrys, the Tonberry King has a healthy amount of HP, but unlike the lesser Tonberrys, Tonberry King’s HP scale more as he levels up.
 At level 10 he’ll have a mere 25,000 HP, which is a bit, but only roughly 50% more than your average Tonberry.
 A low level party with good magics junctioned and easily dispatch him with a few limit breaks.
 His HP doubles to 50,000 at level 20, and by level 100 Tonberry King will boast a whopping 250,000 HP - an increase of 2,500 HP per level.
 Suffice to say, he’s best fought early.

 Otherwise, Tonberry King is very similar to other Tonberrys, being immune to almost every status effect (functionally all of them if you don’t have Selphie) while being weak nor resistant to no elements.
-If he’s a high level you may want to rely on Diablos, but even then Diablos will only deal max damage - 9,999 - per summon.
-Irvine, Squall and Zell will certainly do more damage with their limits, especially Squall’s Lionheart.
+Unfortunately, unlike normal Tonberrys the Tonberry King is immune to gravity effects and Diablos, so you’ll need to rely on limit breaks to whittle down his HP - especially Squall’s Lionheart.